entando/entando-docs/vuepress/docs/next/tutorials/solution/entando-hub.md

 ## Configuration

 ::: tip
-(New with Entando 7.0) Any Hub instance can be accessed from the Entando App Builder of another Entando Application.
+(Entando 7.0+) Any Hub instance can be accessed from the Entando App Builder of another Entando Application.
 Configure the App Builder to access the desired Hub instance via the endpoint `BASEURL/entando-hub-api/appbuilder/api`, where the BASEURL is the URL for the Entando Application.
 :::

 ## Using the Hub